- About the Person-Specific Select Menus Report

 -

-Menu Header - the header contains information about the person: room, dining area, diet order, interventions, date of birth, allergens, ID.
+Menu Header Location - the header contains information about the person: room, dining area, diet order, interventions, date of birth, allergens, ID.

 -